 As a result, to make the most out of your training, you will have to develop the right eating habits.
 By embracing the runner’s lifestyle, you’ll learn about the importance of carbohydrates, how to choose the right ones, how to portion control, etc. In fact, everything we associate with healthy eating you can learn from a runner’s diet.

 Note: For more on the runner’s diet principles and guideline check out my Diet & Nutrition page.
 You’ll find almost everything you need to know about how to eat right while following a regular running routine.

 I got into running as a way to stay fit and manage my weight.
 Chances are you’re into it for similar reasons.

-In fact, when I ask my friends, and my blog readers about their motivation to take up running, 8 out of 10 express their desire to lose weight and/or keep it off.
+In fact, when I ask my friends, and my blog readers about their motivation to take up running, 8 out of 10 express their desire to burn belly fat and/or keep it off.
 Said otherwise, the overwhelming majority run to lose weight.